Efficiently stabbing convex polygons and variants of the Hadwiger-Debrunner $(p, q)$-theorem: Computing stabbing points in an Ordered-Helly system

-Let us state two lemmas which will be useful for our algorithm. \begin{lemma} We can compute $b^*(\F)$ in $\bigO((\#\F)^{h-1})$ time. \end{lemma} \begin{proof} We can compute $b^*(\F)$ by testing for intersection in every subfamily $\mathcal{G}$ of $\F$ of size $h-1$ and computing the $\preceq$-min of that intersection if it is non-empty.
+Let us state two lemmas which will be useful for our algorithm.
+The proofs are identical to those of \cref{lemma:d-wise-intersect} and \cref{lemma:base-stab-poly} and we repeat them only for the readers convenience. \begin{lemma} We can compute $b^*(\F)$ in $\bigO(\#\F\cdot|\F|^{h-2}))$ time. \end{lemma} \begin{proof} We can compute $b^*(\F)$ by testing for intersection in every subfamily $\mathcal{G}$ of $\F$ of size $h-1$ and computing the $\preceq$-min of that intersection if it is non-empty.

 If we consider some fixed subfamily $\mathcal{G}$, the computation for that subfamily will cost at most $c\cdot\#\mathcal{G}$ for some constant $c$ which doesn't depend on $\mathcal{G}$.
 Charge this cost to the sets $S \in \mathcal{G}$ by attributing a cost of $c\cdot\#S$ to a set $S$.